 This Spicy Thai Chicken Soup brought me back to life.

 Here’s what you get: hot chicken stock that sticks to your lips, vibrant ginger that lifts your spirits, and just enough heat to wake your tired self up.

 The tomatoes and mushrooms in this spicy Thai soup recipe add bulk, earthiness, and acidity, while the scallions, cilantro, and lime wedges add freshness (and a bit of pretty green).

 If you’re desperate, I think I’ve seen minced lemongrass in paste form near the tubes of garlic and basil.
 Read my tips about lemongrass in this post.

-Chili-garlic sauce can also be found on the Asian foods aisle, or, for ultimate laziness, have Amazon send some to your house:
+Chili-garlic sauce can also be found on the Asian foods aisle, or, for ultimate laziness, have Amazon send chili-garlic sauce to your house.

 If you’re feeling under the weather, try out my Immune Boost Juice recipe – it is just the thing to get you back on your feet!
 If you’re just here looking for more Thai recipes, you’ve come to the right place.